allousas/mars-rover-python-with-ai/README.md

 # Mars Rover with AI

-This project implements the [Mars Rover Kata](https://codingdojo.org/kata/mars-rover/) using Test-Driven Development (TDD) with the assistance of AI.
+This project implements the [Mars Rover Kata](https://codingdojo.org/kata/mars-rover/) using Test-Driven Development (TDD).

-## Overview

-The Mars Rover kata is a classic programming exercise where you develop a software simulation of a rover navigating the surface of Mars.
-The rover receives commands and must move across a grid while tracking its position and orientation.

-This implementation leverages AI assistance to guide the development process while maintaining strict TDD practices, ensuring robust, well-tested code.
+**All changes in this project have been done 100% by an AI agent.**